 The staff at Pocosin welcomes volunteers!
-Parent volunteers are very important to the success of our school.
+Volunteers are very important to the success of our school.
 All volunteers must adhere to the volunteer requirements outlined per our Volunteer Policy.
-Volunteers must sign in at the front office and a volunteer visitor badge must be worn at all times if volunteering during school hours All volunteers are expected to abide by all of the school policies set forth in this handbook.
+Volunteers must read, acknowledge, and sign receipt of our Volunteer Policy prior to providing any assistance.
+Volunteers must sign in at the front office and a volunteer visitor badge must be worn at all times if volunteering during school hours.
+All volunteers are expected to abide by all of the school policies set forth in this handbook.
 Young siblings are NOT permitted in classrooms during instructional times.